 Best Vaginal Probiotic: Lactobacillus rhamnosus and L. acidophilus

-Probiotics for vaginal health include the specific combo of Lactobacillus acidophilus La-14® and Lactobacillus rhamnosus HN001™ have been shown in several clinical trials to improve vaginal symptoms, like reduced itching and discharge, as well as reduce the abundance of unfavorable bacteria.
+Probiotics for vaginal health include the specific combo of Lactobacillus acidophilus La-14® and Lactobacillus rhamnosus HN001™ have been shown in several clinical trials9 to improve vaginal symptoms, like reduced itching10 and discharge11, as well as reduce the abundance of unfavorable bacteria.
 Because of the favorable evidence in these clinical trials and what I’ve observed in my clinical practice, we included these specific strains in our Women’s Probiotic formulation.

 Best for Digestive Health: Lactobacillus rhamnosus, Bacillus coagulans, and Prebiotics

-Lactobacillus rhamnosus has been shown to be beneficial for those who struggle with diarrhea (including preventing it) and may even help with traveler’s diarrhea.
-In animal studies it has been shown to help with IBS.
+Lactobacillus rhamnosus has been shown to be beneficial for those who struggle with diarrhea (including preventing12 it) and may even help with traveler’s diarrhea13.
+In animal studies14 it has been shown to help with IBS.

-Bacillus coagulans has been shown to improve symptoms of IBS such as abdominal pain, constipation, and diarrhea.
-In one small study it was also found to improve gas.
+Bacillus coagulans has been shown to improve symptoms15 of IBS such as abdominal pain, constipation, and diarrhea.
+In one small study16 it was also found to improve gas.

 Prebiotic fibers, like guar gum, Jerusalem artichoke, and inulin can help support healthy digestion and regularity.
 They are what help feed the beneficial bacteria strains to encourage healthy growth in the gut.
 In some conditions, like Small Intestinal Bacterial Overgrowth (SIBO), certain prebiotics can aggravate digestion leading to gas and bloating.
 We specifically selected guar gum in our probiotic blend to make it more accessible to those with sensitive digestion.